mohamedezz96/Terraform-AWS-EKS/README.md

     ```

-4. Review and customize the `main.tf` file to adjust your AWS resources' configurations according to your requirements.
+4. Review and customize the `main.tf` & `terraform.tf` files to adjust your AWS resources' configurations according to your requirements.

-7. Plan your Terraform deployment:
+5. Plan your Terraform deployment:

     ```bash
     terraform plan
     ```

-8. Deploy your EKS cluster:
+6. Deploy your EKS cluster:

     ```bash
     terraform apply
     ```

-9. After the deployment is complete, configure `kubectl` to communicate with your EKS cluster:
+7. After the deployment is complete, configure `kubectl` to communicate with your EKS cluster:

     ```bash
     aws eks --region <region> update-kubeconfig --name <cluster-name>